 - Human resources.
 PMs need to instantly see the workload for every team member to know whom to assign a new task to and who needs help.

 - Financial resources.
 During the project, PMs have to pay close attention to budget utilization and allocation, making sure the budget won’t be exceeded.
 A budgeting feature allows PMs to estimate project costs and track expenses in the course of the project.
 It should include the ability to manage estimated time and expenses, support various currencies, and easily recalculate expenses if needed.

 - Material resources.
 Managing cost, amount, consumption, location, and other information on physical resources is one of the crucial responsibilities of a PM.
 Make sure to provide tools for managing material resources when developing a SaaS PM solution.
-These tools can include equipment, technical devices, machines, constructional materials, etc. depending on the industry your target audience works in.
+These tools can include equipment, technical devices, machines, constructional materials, etc., depending on the industry in which your target audience works.

 To stand out among competitors and attract more customers, you might want to enhance your solution with additional helpful features like these:

 - Invoicing functionality helps PMs easily manage billing operations.
 For instance, it can allow users to automatically create detailed invoices, track total revenue, see paid and unpaid invoices, and accept online payments.

 - Risk analysis helps managers analyze and manage risks, assess current and potential risks, as well as devise strategies and measures to mitigate them.

 - A requirements management feature allows PMs to analyze, manage, and track changes in project requirements.

 - Issue tracking allows PMs to report project-related issues, designate priorities for those issues, and track them until they are resolved.

 - Knowledge sharing capabilities provide team members with the opportunity to explain and discuss their experience, such as with issues that occurred during the project and how they were resolved.